gitmaz/Poker-Pro/README.md

 #### Unit tests

-This application is ready for unit tests, but as the Play.php is self explanatory and tests different use cases (using strategy design pattern), writing unit test is postponed.
-There is an empty Test case class to be filled for future expansions.
+Test cases for final functionality of project is put in PlayerTests.php

-to run future test cases individually use this syntax: vendor/bin/phpunit --filter testExampleCase ExampleTests ./tests/ExampleTests.php
+to run test cases individually use this syntax: vendor/bin/phpunit --filter testExampleCase ExampleTests ./tests/ExampleTests.php